lorol/LITTLEFS/README.md

 ### Installation

-- Use **Arduino Library Manager** to check if its available there.
+- Use **Arduino Library Manager**
 - Or download / use **git** to have latest repository of **LITTLEFS** added to Arduino IDE **/libraries** folder
 (File > Preferences > Sketchbook location).
 - See ``` #define CONFIG_LITTLEFS_FOR_IDF_3_2 ``` in **esp_littlefs.c**.
+When defined, code builds with any IDF 3.2 - 4.x.
 On IDF newer than 3.2, it **can** be commented to enable file timestamp feature.
 See LITTLEFS_time example.
-If it is uncommented, it builds with esp32 core based on any IDF 3.2 - 4.3
 - The other ``` #define CONFIG_LITTLEFS_xxxxx ``` are set to optimal default values.
 Read [here](https://github.com/joltwallet/esp_littlefs/blob/master/Kconfig) and [here](https://github.com/ARMmbed/littlefs/blob/master/README.md) if you want to modify.